MystenLabs/sui/docs/README.md

 pnpm start
 ```

+> If you're running the site locally and getting an error saying that you don't have `open-rpc` specs, run `pnpm build` first.
+It will prepare the files and fix the issue.

 The deployment watches for updates to files in the `content` directory (and site source files), updating the UI to match any saves you make.

 Once you've finished making changes, you should again run `pnpm build`.
 This builds the static site and places the files in `site\build`.
 This is important to run before submitting your changes for review, because a build will fail on errors like bad internal links, displaying the cause of the error to the console.
 The development preview ignores such errors to provide a more agile environment.